jomo06/CARES/README.md

 Data files can be downloaded from the [DataKind Google Drive](https://drive.google.com/drive/folders/1oGw8sobXw4PC_SNQ9AcfCuR8RBu-te2o?usp=sharing)

+## Directory Structure

+- `bin/` for in production executable files (like reading in the PPP data)
+- `CARES/` folder with individual project subfolders on the CARES act data.
+This is so if we eventually want to make a package, it's set up for one.
+Enhancements people make can go here, grouped by "project".
+A project is any discreet enhancement to the data, like adding in NAICS code industry identifiers.
+All projects should be documented in the README.
+Project examples:
+  - `CARES/NAICS/` is where scripts go for joining NAICS and PPP data
+  - `CARES/census_mapping/` for US census joins, mapping, etc.
+- `docs/` for references, data dictionaries, manuals, etc. Each project should have an accompanying `docs/project_name/` folder
+- `data/` for raw data files that scripts rely on or that others would find useful--I think tidied data files should be uploaded to Google Drive to make it easier for others to use.
+Please cite sources in the README!
+- `tests/` for each project's tests; i.e., `tests/NAICS/`

+All finalized code should be able to be run on the output of the setup scripts in `bin/`, or on a dataset read in as a CSV file created by cleaning code.

 ## Data Sources

 - PPP Loan Data: [Small Business Administration's DropBox](https://sba.app.box.com/s/tvb0v5i57oa8gc6b5dcm9cyw7y2ms6pp)